-A. Any person has a right to inspect or copy any public record of a public body, except as otherwise provided by \$75-1-6, in accordance with reasonable rules concerning time and place of access.
+A. Any person has a right to inspect or copy any public record of a public body, except as otherwise provided by § 75-1-6, in accordance with reasonable rules concerning time and place of access.

 B. The public body may establish and collect fees nut Lu exceed the actual cost of searching for or making copies of records.
 Fees charged by a public body must be uniform for copies of the same record or document.
 However, members of the Tribal Council may receive copies of records or documents at no charge from public bodies when their request relates to their legislative duties.
 The records must be furnished at the lowest possible cost to the person requesting the records.
 Records must be provided in a form that is both convenient and practical for use by the person requesting copies of the records concerned.
 Documents may be furnished when appropriate without charge or at a reduced charge where the agency determines that waiver or reduction of the fee is in the public interest because furnishing information can be considered as primarily benefiting the general public.
 Fees may not be charged for examination and review to determine if the documents are subject to disclosure.
+Nothing in this chapter prevents the custodian of the public records from charging a reasonable hourly rate for making records available to the public nor requiring a reasonable deposit of these costs before searching for or making copies of the records.

-Nothing in this chapter prevents the custodian of the public or corporate body, upon written request for records made under this chapter, shall within fifteen days (excepting Saturdays, Sundays, and legal public holidays) of the receipt of any such request notify the person making such request of its determination and the reasons therefore.
+C. Each governmental department or branch of the Executive or Legislative public or corporate body, upon written request for records made under this chapter, shall within fifteen days (excepting Saturdays, Sundays, and legal public holidays) of the receipt of any such request notify the person making such request of its determination and the reasons therefore.
 Nothing in this act shall supersede Legislative Act 98-6, relating to access to records by members of the Tribal Council.
 Such a determination shall constitute the final opinion of the public body as to the public availability of the requested public record and, if the request is granted, the record must be furnished or made available for inspection or copying.
-If written notification of the determination of the public body as to the availability of the requested public record and, if the request is granted, the record must be furnished or made available for inspection or copying.
-If written notification of the determination of the public body as to the availability of the requested public record and, personally delivered to the person requesting the document within the fifteen days allowed herein, the request must be considered disapproved and the requestor may appeal the denial as provided by this act.
+If written notification of the determination of the public body as to the availability of the requested public record is neither mailed nor personally delivered to the person requesting the document within the fifteen days allowed herein, the request must be considered disapproved and the requestor may appeal the denial as provided by this act.

-D. The following records of a public body must be made available for public inspection and copying during the hours of operation of the public body without the requestor being required to make a written request or inspect or copy the records when the requestor appears in person: (1) minutes of the meetings of the public body;

-(2) all reports identified in Section 75-1-7(A)(8) for at least the fourteen-day period before the current day; and

-(3) documents identifying persons confined in any jail, detention center, or prison.
+- D. The following records of a public body must be made available for public inspection and copying during the hours of operation of the public body without the requestor being required to make a written request or inspect or copy the records when the requestor appears in person: - (1) minutes of the meetings of the public body; - (2) all reports identified in Section 75-1-7(A)(8) for at least the fourteen-day period before the current day; and - (3) documents identifying persons confined in any jail, detention center, or prison.

-Section (\$ 75-1-6) 6.
+Section (75-1-6) 6.
 Matters exempt from disclosure.